finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/05_day2_customisation/day2_customisation.md

 oc annotate compliancescans/ocp4-cis-node-worker compliance.openshift.io/rescan=
 ```

-The compliance operator will auto-remediate all CIS policies with the exception of those policies that the CIS define as requireing manual rediation.
-In the next section we will address these [manual remdiations](/accelerators/kubernetes/ocp/gcp/05_remediation_of_manual_CIS_controls/Remediation_of_manual_CIS_controls.md).
+The compliance operator will auto-remediate all CIS policies with the exception of those policies that the CIS define as requiring manual rediation.
+In the next section we will address these [manual remdiations](/accelerators/kubernetes/ocp/gcp/06_remediation_of_manual_CIS_controls/Remediation_of_manual_CIS_controls.md).